BYLAWS OF THE GRAYSLAKE GREENERY GARDEN CLUB

 1. Elected officers of this club shall be President, Vice-President, Secretary and Treasurer.
 Option: Co-officers are permitted for any elected office.

-2. Prior to an election, a nominating committee will be appointed by the President.
+2. Prior to an election, a nominating committee of at least 3 volunteers will be formed.

 4. No one shall be nominated or elected whose consent to serve has not been first obtained.

 5. Officers are elected for a term of two years and may succeed themselves.
-President and Secretary are to be elected on even years and Vice President and Treasurer on odd years.
 Should a vacancy occur during this two-year term, the Executive Board shall select a replacement to complete the term.

-6. Officers shall be elected and installed at the April meeting and assume their responsibilities at the end of the last meeting before the summer hiatus.
+6. Officers shall be elected and installed at the last meeting and assume their responsibilities at the end of the last meeting before the summer general meeting hiatus.

 7. Outgoing officers are automatically members of the Executive Board for the following year to provide continuity.